 What bill shape tells you about how a bird feeds

 Bill shape is one of the most reliable clues to a bird's diet and feeding strategy.
+Birdfact also links bill shape to feeding behavior and diet, summarizing common beginner heuristics for different foraging types bill shape correlates with diet and foraging strategy.
 This is genuinely useful knowledge for birdwatchers because if you can see the bill clearly, you can often narrow down what family a bird belongs to before you've even checked a field guide.

 The general rule: when you see a bird name that includes a bill descriptor (long-billed, hook-billed, spoon-billed, crossbill), that descriptor is almost always a direct signal about the bird's feeding ecology.
 It's one of the cleaner form-function relationships in all of zoology.